b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 ...

+* Deva, B. Chaitanya (1987, 1978).
+'Musical Instruments of India: Their History and Development'.
+With a 'Foreword' by Swami Prajnanananda.
+Second revised edition.
+(NB: First published in 1978.).
+New Delhi, India: Munshiram Manoharlal Publishers Pvt.
+Ltd. ISBN 8121500486.

+**Purport:**<br>
+...

 ### DUNN, B. ###

 * Dunn, Brian Philip (2016).
 'A.J.
 Appasamy and his Reading of Ramanuja: A Comparative Study in Divine Embodiment'.
 First edition.
 New York, N.Y., U.S.A.: Oxford University Press.
 ISBN 9780198791416.